supriyabhatv/MedTourEasy_Journey/README.md

 better understanding of the impact of left-handedness on mortality and contribute to the existing body of research on this topic.
 The project will use statistical techniques and data visualization to analyze the data and draw conclusions.

+### Objective:
+This project involves analyzing the death age difference between left-handers and right-handers.
+The objective of this study is to investigate whether handedness is associated with differences in death age.

 **About dataset:**
 The dataset consists of 3 columns, each column representing an attribute!